Mario vs. Donkey Kong

 is a 2004 puzzle-platform game developed by Nintendo Software Technology and published by Nintendo for the Game Boy Advance.
 The game is the spiritual successor to Donkey Kong, which was released in 1994 for the Game Boy.

 The gameplay revolves around a combination of platform and puzzle elements.
-Players control Mario through small sets of challenge to find a key and rescue Mini-Marios from Donkey Kong.
+Players control Mario through small sets of challenges to find a key and rescue Mini-Marios from Donkey Kong.

 Mario vs. Donkey Kong received positive reviews, particularly for its gameplay and graphics.
-It spawned a franchise of the same name with the first sequel, Mario vs. Donkey Kong 2: March of the Minis, was released on Nintendo DS in September 2006.
+It spawned a franchise of the same name with the first sequel, Mario vs. Donkey Kong 2: March of the Minis, released on Nintendo DS in September 2006.
 A remake for the Nintendo Switch was released in February 2024.

 Gameplay

-Mario must unlock the door to progress in this screenshot taken in World 1, set at the Mario Toy Company.
+A screenshot taken in World 1, set at the Mario Toy Company.

 In Mario vs. Donkey Kong, the player assumes the role of Mario, who is pursuing Donkey Kong through a toy factory in order to retrieve several stolen Mini-Mario toys.
 The game, a puzzle platform game, plays similarly to the Game Boy Donkey Kong game, giving Mario a vast set of different athletic moves, including a handstand, a sideways somersault, and a triple jump, all of which can be used to maneuver platforming stages in various different ways.
 There are several different environments, ranging from a lava environment to the classic construction site, and there are five different types; in the first, and most common, Mario has to pick up a key and take it to the locked door, and then find and pick up the Mini-Mario toy at the end of the level.
 The second type is where Mario must guide six Mini-Mario toys to the Toy Box, while protecting them from dangerous environments.
 The third type is the boss level, where Mario must fight Donkey Kong in order to proceed to the next world.
 The fourth type is the Plus Level, where Mario must activate one Mini-Mario in the level, which is holding a key, and take it to the door.
 The Plus levels are overall designed to be more difficult than the main levels.
 The fifth type of level is the Expert levels.
 The Expert levels can be accessed after beating the main worlds, and after collecting enough stars in the main and Plus levels.
 In the Expert levels, Mario must get the key and lead it to the door, much like the main levels, but the Expert levels are the hardest levels in the game.
 Getting through the door beats the level in Plus and Expert modes, rather than sending Mario to a second part.